Drawdown Lifetime Mortgages Explained

 Author: Pete Mugleston

-We get lots of enquiries from people who want to know more about drawdown lifetime mortgages, whether they’d be eligible for one and how much they could potentially borrow against their property.
+We receive many enquiries from people who want to know more about drawdown lifetime mortgages, whether they’d be eligible for one, and how much they could potentially borrow against their property.

-A drawdown lifetime mortgage is a big decision and the amount you borrow could affect how much you have left for unexpected costs such as residential care.
+A drawdown mortgage is a big decision, and the amount you borrow could affect how much you have left for unexpected costs such as residential care.
 Therefore, you should consider it carefully and get specialist advice before applying.

 What is a drawdown lifetime mortgage?